Roasted vegetables with tahini lemon sauce as either a drizzle or a dip creates a perfect vegetarian side dish.

 Your fork is waiting.

-Toss cauliflower and sweet potato with olive oil, salt and pepper then spread out in an even layer on foil-lined baking sheet.
+- Toss cauliflower and sweet potato with olive oil, salt, and pepper then spread out in an even layer on a foil-lined baking sheet.
 Roast for 20-25 minutes or until browned.

 - In a small bowl, whisk together tahini, lemon juice/zest, garlic, and salt.
 Slowly add in the hot water until desired consistency is reached.
 Stir in parsley and set aside.